 In 1943, the direction of the war completely changed, in favour of the Allied Forces.
 Many long, hard battles, such as Stalingrad and Guadacanal, were almost over.
 In May of that year, American and British combined forces pushed the Axis powers out of North Africa.
 Optimism really prevailed.
 It was during this transition period that the Russell Islands played an important role in the Allies’ victory in the South Pacific.
 They also became an inherent part of the American 1st Marine division history.

-Importance of the Russell islands
+The importance of the Russell islands

-The next major target in the Solomons after the capture of Guadalcanal was New Georgia, located 170 miles further north.
-That’s why the Russells had an advantageous position – at only 25 miles from Guadalcanal.
+The next major target in the Solomons (after the capture of Guadalcanal) was New Georgia, located 170 miles further north.
+Because of this, the Russells had an advantageous position – at only 25 miles from Guadalcanal.
 Furthermore, once in U.S. possession, the Russells offered potential airfields, PT boat bases, and staging areas for future operations.
 The airfields became particularly important.